 - Commitment to a minimum of three (3) hours of volunteer service each week through the school year

-- Available for mandatory training on all of the following dates:
+- Available for mandatory training.

 Benefits of volunteering